About the course

 About the training provider

 St John’s CE First School is the Lead school for Wimborne Teaching School and is also part of Wimborne Academy Trust (WAT).
-The Trust consists of five First Schools and four Middle Schools.
+The Trust consists of seven First Schools, four Middle Schools and QE Upper School.
 All schools provide excellent environments in which to train teachers and trainees will be placed in schools across the Trust with St John’s taking the lead in the co-ordination having successfully supported trainees since 2006.

 Our School Direct courses are designed by practising teachers for trainees wishing to teach pupils in the 5-11 age range.
 It offers practical teaching experience in a wide range of local schools both urban and rural, excellent support throughout the course and beyond, Qualified Teacher Status and a PGCE (Masters level) validated by The University of Winchester.

 We aim to provide a welcoming and inclusive atmosphere where all partners work together to create a supportive, collaborative learning environment.
 All trainees are given the opportunity to achieve their full potential through a high quality, well planned and rigorously monitored programme.

 About the accredited body

 The University of Winchester is recognised by OfSted as an ‘Outstanding’ provider of teacher education at both primary and secondary level and has a long history of training teachers.
 Our passion is to provide you with a university experience that helps you reach your full potential and make a real difference in the world.
 We can offer you a stimulating and supportive learning environment that challenges and inspires, in a beautiful, historic cathedral city, located an hour from London by train.